pablomoreno555/robotics-project-ros/README.md

 These are case-sensitive commands.

-In order to launch the program, we execute the command 'roslaunch' in the terminal as follows:
+In order to launch the program, execute the following command in the terminal:

 `roslaunch first_pkg first.launch`